Skip to Main Content Page Title

 Access to original sources

-Our collections are at one of three sites.
+Our collections are at one of two sites.

-• Palace Green Library: open Monday to Friday (appointments recommended - required during April and May, see below), 10am to 4:30pm
+• Palace Green Library: open Monday to Thursday (by appointment only), 10am to 4:30pm

 See information on Using Our Collections for further information on accessing our collections and on our facilities and services.